golioth/docs/docs/device-management/1-status/README.md

 ## Analyzing Device Status

-The three device status attributes can be used in concert to analyze different asepcts of a device's behavior.
+The three device status attributes can be used in concert to analyze different aspects of a device's behavior.
 Examples for how to interpret various permutations of device status attributes are provided below.

 ### Handshake Frequency

 It is typically optimal to maintain a session with the Golioth platform as long as possible, as re-establishing a session uses network bandwidth, power, and compute resources for a device.
-Approxmate session duration can be ascertained by calculating the difference between the **Session Established** and **Last Report** attributes.
+Approximate session duration can be ascertained by calculating the difference between the **Session Established** and **Last Report** attributes.